See our New Extended Work-in-Progress Preview

 Thank you for Your Support!

 All of your donations will go to our fiscal sponsor, From The Heart Productions, a California 501(c)(3) Non-Profit.
-For donations of $126 or more you will get this Maimonides Nutz collection face mask.
+For donations of $50 or more you will get a thank you credit in the completed film

 For a donation of $360 or more, you will get a director selected poster from the production, and the ability to honor a teacher, commemorate a simcha, or remember someone who has passed in a credit at the end of the documentary.